databio/pepatac/README.md

 - rDNA
 - repbase

 We have provided indexed assemblies for download for each of these **for human** in the [ref_decoy](https://github.com/databio/ref_decoy) repository (excluding repbase, which is not publicly available).
+If any (or all) of these assemblies are not provided, the step is simply skipped.

 ## Installing